 The school places its outstanding students on the Dean's List each semester, based on their grade point average for that semester.
-In addition, the school annually awards approximately \$130,000 in scholarships ranging in value from \$500 to \$6,500 to its majors.
+In addition, the school annually awards approximately \$190,000 in scholarships ranging in value from \$500 to \$6,500 to its majors.
 Indianapolis students compete with Bloomington students for these scholarships.
 Approximately \$5,000 is earmarked for Indianapolis students.
-Applicants are interviewed for these scholarships in spring semester by a faculty-student committee.
-The school announces the awards at an annual ceremony for students and parents in April.
+Applicants are interviewed for these scholarships in the spring semester by a faculty-student committee.